Dates of Service: October 1, 1998 through September 30, 2001

-- Comprehensive Psychosocial Interview: treatment history; multiaxial DSM-IV diagnostic assessment; mental status examination; assessment of contributing factors, including: social/family/peer concerns, legal, cultural, spiritual, vocational, housing, abuse, and other consumer-specific issues; information from collateral informants; Release of Information; eligibility for public assistance).
+- Comprehensive Psychosocial Interview: Treatment history; multiaxial DSM-IV diagnosis assessment; mental status examination; evaluation of mitigating factors, such as social/family/peer problems, legal, cultural, moral, vocational, housing, crime, and other consumer-specific issues; information from collateral informants; Release of Information; eligibility for public assistance).

-- Standardize assessment battery: Addiction Severity Index (ASI), Brief Symptom Inventory (BSI), Personality Assessment Inventory (PAI) (Schizophrenia Subscale), Quality of Life Inventory (Customized Lehman’s QOLI), Empowerment Survey.
+- Standardize assessment battery: Brief Symptom Inventory (BSI), Addiction Severity Index (ASI), Personality Assessment Inventory (PAI) (Schizophrenia Subscale), Empowerment Survey, Quality of Life Inventory (Customized Lehman’s QOLI).